jachin/TeleGleam/README.md

 ## Dependencies

-In addition to the dependencies listed in `gleam.toml`, TeleGleam also depends on the following projects but they were either not avalible as packages or I had to modify them a bit:
+In addition to the dependencies listed in `gleam.toml`, TeleGleam also depends on the following projects but they were either not avalible as packages or I had to modify them a bit so the code has "vendored" into this code base (but not in an organized way):

 - [glexif](https://github.com/justinrassier/glexif) for reading EXIF metadata from images and videos.
 I had to update a couple of things and make it compatiable with the JavaScript target.
 - [teashop](https://github.com/erikareads/teashop) is a framework for building TUIs.